ibatulanandjp/thumbnail-api/README.md

 During the development of the project, the following trade-offs were made:

+1. Allowed File Formats: Currently the project only supports images uploaded in the ".jpg" format.
-1. Simplified Error Handling: Error handling has been implemented to handle common scenarios, but it may not cover all edge cases.
+2. Simplified Error Handling: Error handling has been implemented to handle common scenarios, but it may not cover all edge cases.
 Comprehensive error handling and error recovery mechanisms could be added to make the system more robust.
-2. Basic Authentication: The project currently does not include an authentication mechanism for API endpoints.
+3. Basic Authentication: The project currently does not include an authentication mechanism for API endpoints.
 Implementing a secure authentication system, such as JWT-based authentication, could enhance the security of the application.
-3. Limited Error Logging: While the project logs basic error messages, a more sophisticated logging system could be implemented to capture detailed logs, including request/response data and error traces, to facilitate debugging and monitoring.
+4. Limited Error Logging: While the project logs basic error messages using Winston, a more sophisticated logging system could be implemented to capture detailed logs, including request/response data and error traces, to facilitate debugging and monitoring.
-4. Limited Validation: The input data validation in this project is kept minimal to demonstrate the core functionality.
+5. Limited Validation: The input data validation in this project is kept minimal to demonstrate the core functionality.
 Depending on the specific use cases and requirements, additional validation checks and data sanitization could be added to enhance the overall robustness of the system.
-5. Single Node Deployment: The current deployment of the system assumes a single node setup, where all components (API server, message broker, and database) are running on a single machine.
+6. Single Node Deployment: The current deployment of the system assumes a single node setup, where all components (API server, message broker, and database) are running on a single machine.
 This may limit scalability and fault tolerance.
 To achieve higher availability and scalability, the system can be redesigned to support distributed deployment with load balancing, replication, and sharding techniques.

 Future improvements for the project include: